 - No night-only treatment available

-Candid customers seem to like the prices (compared to those of traditional braces).
+Candid customers seem to like the prices (compared with those of traditional braces).
 One verified customer reported some discomfort with the aligners, but they were still happy with the overall results.
-Another liked how the company worked with their insurance and might be back in the future: “I’d recommend Candid.
+Another reviewer liked how the company worked with their insurance and might be back in the future: “I’d recommend Candid.
 My son is going to need braces at some point, and we might go the route of Candid and forego the braces.”

 SmileDirectClub offers two options for invisible braces: traditional aligners, worn 22 hours a day, or its Nighttime Aligners, which require 10 hours of continuous nighttime wear.
 Both types of aligners are made from BPA-free plastic.
 You can choose to schedule an initial in-person consultation at a SmileShop location or opt for a 100% telehealth experience.
 Either way, you’ll receive a 3D visualization of how your new smile will look with a customized treatment plan.